MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 #### 2.3 Modify your **Info.plist**

+> [!NOTE]
+> If you've previously configured App Center Auth, the `URL types` key may already be present.
+In this case, add a new entry to the `URL types` key by following the instructions from step 3.

 1. In the project's **Info.plist** file, add a new key for `URL types` by clicking the '+' button next to "Information Property List" at the top.
 If Xcode displays your **Info.plist** as source code, refer to the tip below.
 2. Change the key type to Array.
 3. Add a new entry to the array (`Item 0`) and change the type to Dictionary.